LLNL/axom/src/axom/sina/docs/sphinx/index.rst

 Sina C++ User Guide
 ===================

-The Sina C++ library can read and write JSON files in the Sina schema.
+The Sina ([S]imulation [In]sight and [A]nalysis) C++ library can read and write JSON files in the Sina schema.
 It can be used by simulation applications to summarize run data to be ingested into a database using the Sina tool suite.

 The top-level object in the Sina schema is the :doc:`Document <documents>`.
 It contains lists of :doc:`Record <records>` and :doc:`Relationship <relationships>`